Botmasher/open-source-pots/atom/notes.md

 	- there's an atom forum but it does say to join Slack: https://discuss.atom.io/
 	- forum actively receives posts but >0 messages refer to the help found on Slack
 - traversing and documenting
-	- Atom Flight Manual and associated issues in its repo
+	- Atom Manual and associated issues in its repo
 	- Atom Environment manual for packages API
 	- site and apm feedback through atom.io issues
 - GitHub issues